 Once you locate the keys, for the respective Java version, right click on the registry key name and click on Delete.

-Now navigate to Windows Control Panel and confirm that Java icon is no more visible.
+Now navigate to Windows Control Panel and confirm that the Java icon is no more visible.